maninc/trinitylake/docs/spark/iceberg.md

 ## Using Distributed Transaction

-The Spark Iceberg connector for TrinityLake offers the same distributed transaction support using multi-level namespace.
+The Spark Iceberg connector for TrinityLake offers the same distributed transaction support as the Iceberg catalog integration using multi-level namespace.
 See [Using Distributed Transaction in Iceberg Catalog](./iceberg.md#using-distributed-transaction) for more details.

 For examples: